txusballesteros/bubbles-for-android/README.md

 ### Configuring your Bubbles Trash

-If you want to have a trash for the Bubbles to remove on screen bubbles, you can configure the layout of that.
+If you want to have a trash to remove on screen bubbles, you can configure the layout of that.

 Define your trash layout Xml.